Asmiya135/SAARTHI/README.md

   The multi-modal AI assistant interacts via both text and voice in 23 Indian languages, enhanced by a custom dataset for Indian Sign Language (ISL).
 This ensures every user, regardless of language or ability, can navigate the system with ease.

 - **Automated Eligibility & Document Verification:**
-  Qwen OCR extracts text from uploaded documents, and Gemini-2.0-Flash processes this data for seamless document verification and eligibility checks.
+  Text extracting and seamless document verification done using Vertex Gemini AI
 - **Geospatial Mapping Integration:**
   By integrating with Google Maps, ABHUDAYA provides real-time location data, enabling users to pinpoint nearby Common Service Centers (CSCs) with detailed routing, tagging, and event control features.